Children need to play outdoors it is vital for their mental and physical health, their development and their happiness.

 We have had to change the way that we do things because of the risks of Covid 19.
 This document will let you know what you can expect from us and what we would like from you so that your family and our staff stay as safe as is possible.

-- All our services will take place out in the playground and not in the building.
-This is because outdoors is so much safer; it is much more difficult to catch the virus outdoors.
+- Most of our services will take place out in the playground and not in the building.
+This is because outdoors is safer; it is much more difficult to catch the virus outdoors.

-- The Adventure playgrounds are only open to primary school children
+- The Adventure playgrounds are open to children aged 6 years and upwards

 - We have a thorough and regular cleaning regime throughout each session

-- Adults will keep a 2 meter distance between themselves and children unless the child needs medical attention or help in a dangerous situation (both of these situations are rare).
+- Adults will keep a distance between themselves and children unless the child needs medical attention or help in a dangerous situation.

 - Children will wash hands on arrival to the playground in an outdoor washing area.